ioBroker/ioBroker.admin/DEVELOPER.md

 ### Long explanation: Sending user to the Authorization server

-In JSON-Config you can use the sendTo component to send a message to your adapter which then as response return a URL.
+In JSON-Config, you can use the sendTo component to send a message to your adapter which then as response return a URL.
 The component can then open this URL automatically in a new tab/window.

 **This only works if the URL for redirecting back after the authentication does not need to be specified hardcoded in the configuration of the client!**